-The Fund is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P. (the "Manager"), an affiliated adviser of Highland Capital Management, L.P.
+The Fund is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P. (the "Manager").
 The Fund will pursue its investment objective by investing primarily in the following categories of securities and instruments: (i) floating-rate loans and other securities deemed to be floating-rate investments; (ii) investments in securities or other instruments directly or indirectly secured by real estate (including real estate investment trusts ("REITs"), preferred equity, securities convertible into equity securities and mezzanine debt); and (iii) other instruments, including but not limited to secured and unsecured fixed-rate loans and corporate bonds, distressed securities, mezzanine securities, structured products (including but not limited to mortgage-backed securities, collateralized loan obligations and asset-backed securities), convertible and preferred securities, equities (public and private), and futures and options.
 The investment objective of the Fund is to provide a high level of current income, consistent with the preservation of capital in a registered fund format.
 The Fund declares and pays dividends of investment income monthly.

 Investors should consider the investment objectives, risks, charges and expenses of the Highland Income Fund carefully before investing.
 This and other information can be found in the Fund's prospectus, which may be obtained by calling 1-800-357-9167 or visiting www.highlandfunds.com.
 Please read the prospectus carefully before you invest.